 Doctor Amy Gilpin

-Doctor Amy-Marie Gilpin was awarded a Research Support Program Fellowship in 2021.
-Her research centres on the effect of fire on plant s and pollinators.
+She was awarded a Research Support Program Fellowship in 2021.

-Amy-Marie is interested in the ecology of pollinators and the pollination function they provide both within agricultural and native ecosystems.
-Her research to date has largely focussed on identifying the pollinators of agriculturally important crops within both temperate and tropical regions of Australia and the floral resources that support healthy pollinator populations within agro-ecosystems.
+Amy-Marie is interested in the ecology and conservation of invertebrate and vertebrate pollinators and the pollination function they provide within both natural and agricultural ecosystems.
+Her research to date has largely focussed on identifying interactions between pollinators and the plants they rely upon.
+She has also worked extensively on agriculturally important crops within both temperate and tropical regions of Australia.
+In addition, Amy-Marie’s research focusses on ways to conserve pollinators within agricultural and urban areas with particular focus on floral resources and nesting habitat to support healthy pollinator populations within these systems.
 Amy-Marie employs a variety of methods from multiple disciplines including large-scale manipulative field and glasshouse experiments to determine the effects of climate change on floral resources and pollinators.
 She uses an integrative approach to understand firstly who are the pollinators and then what is there effect on surrounding plants, ecosystems, plant mating systems, seed fitness as well as fruit quality and yield.

 Current research projects